yorevs/homesetup/README.md

 ## Alias definitions

-You can customize most of HomeSetup aliases by editing your file **~/.aliasdef**.
+You can customize **most of HomeSetup aliases** by editing your file **~/.aliasdef**.
 When you first install HomeSetup, this file will be automatically generated for you.
 Further updates may require this file to be updated.
 We always keep a backup of this file, so, you can preserve your customizations, but this process has to be manual.

 The original content and aliases are defined on the original [aliasdef](dotfiles/aliasdef) file.

-## HomeSetup Application
+## HomeSetup Application (Clitt)

-HomeSetup application is a bundle of scripts and functions to extend the terminal features.
-There are plug-able scripts and functions to be incorporated into the app.
+HomeSetup application is a bundle of scripts and functions to extend the terminal features, but also, there is an application and plug-able scripts and functions that can be incorporated into it.
+To list all functions and plug-ins available the the following terminal command : `# hhs list`

-### HHS plugins
+### HHS-Plug-ins

 | Plug-in  | Purpose                                                                  |
 |----------|--------------------------------------------------------------------------|